 A stock option may be worth exercising when the fair market value (FMV) of the underlying common stock at exercise is more than the exercise price.
 For non-qualified stock options (NQSO), the difference between the FMV of the stock at exercise and the exercise price is taxed as ordinary income.
 Additional taxes may apply when you sell the shares.
 The tax treatment of incentive stock options (ISO) is based on the timing of exercise and when you sell your shares.
 By timing these transactions in years in which you have less taxable income and are in a lower tax bracket, you may be able to lower your overall taxable income and tax obligation.

-- Holding shares for more than one year.
 Long-term capital gains are usually taxed at a lower rate than short-term capital gains, so, generally speaking, your tax burden will be lower if you sell your shares more than one year after you acquire the shares underlying your equity award.
 Certain additional rules apply to ISOs and shares purchased under a qualified ESPP in order to receive preferential tax treatment.

-- Tax-loss harvesting.
 This strategy involves selling shares at a loss in value.
 While it seems counterintuitive to lock in a loss, “harvesting” your unrealized investment losses allows you to offset capital gains with capital losses and minimize current tax obligations.
 If you have offset all your capital gains and still have capital losses remaining, you can apply up to $3,000 of harvested losses to offset your ordinary income.
 Any additional unused capital losses can be carried forward to offset income or capital gains in future years.

 One thing to keep in mind: If you’re selling a stock for a loss, “wash” rules may prohibit you from recognizing that loss for tax purposes.
 A “wash sale” can occur if you sell or trade stock or securities at a loss, then buy substantially identical stock or other securities within 30 days before or after the sale.
-If you are considering this as a tax management strategy, you should consult with your tax and Financial Advisors to confirm that the sale you’re considering is eligible.
+If you are considering this as a tax management strategy, you should consult with your tax and financial advisors to confirm that the sale you’re considering is eligible.

-- Giving to charity: If you’re planning to give to charity, donating appreciated stock may allow you to make an even more valuable contribution while minimizing your income tax bill.
+If you’re planning to give to charity, donating appreciated stock may allow you to make an even more valuable contribution while minimizing your income tax bill.
 If you give to a qualified charity, you don’t have to pay capital gains tax on the securities that you donate.
 Plus, you may be able to deduct the FMV of the stock on your tax return.

 Equity compensation can be a powerful benefit that helps you to achieve your personal goals, so it’s important to consider it in the context of your broader financial plan.
 There are a variety of strategies you can execute that can help you reduce your tax burden in a given year.
 Many of these strategies are complex, so be sure to work with a tax advisor to see which make sense for your situation.
 The more you understand about these strategies, the more productive your discussions can be with your advisors.